BlackWasp

 Multiple Loop Control Variables

-The for loop is not limited to having a single control variable.
-It is possible to include two or more control variables, each with independent initialisation and iteration information.
-Any combination of these may then be included within the condition section of the for loop.
+The for loop may include more than one control variable, each with independent initialisation and iteration information.
+A combination of the variables may be included within the condition section of the for loop.
 The following example uses two loop control variables.
-Note that the initialisation and iterations sections are separated using commas.
+Note that the initialisation and iteration sections are comma-separated.

 for (int i = 0, j = 5; i <= j; i += 2, j++)